-In the past few years Renfe train tickets availability has changed a few times.
-A few years ago, you could only buy your ticket a couple of months in advance.
+During the last few years Renfe train tickets availability has changed a few times.
+In the past, you could only buy your ticket a couple of months in advance.

 Nowadays, Renfe has moved to a dynamic pricing system (similar to how airfares work) in which a tariff can vary depending on demand, restrictions, and how early you purchase your train tickets.

-However, since there are no official dates, my advice is to try to get your tickets 6 months in advance.
+However, since there are no official dates, my advice is to try to get your tickets as soon as you know your travel dates.
 If the rates are not available, set up an alarm on your device, wait for a week and try again.

 You should note that the rates are gradually displayed which means that the regular (and more expensive) fares are showed first and the cheapest ones are introduced little by little.
 Watch out for the fares’ releases.